 There's nothing in this material that precludes a beginner from using it to full effect.
-You at least must know how to play the instrument in a fundamental way.
-Just one step beyond only fretting and picking basics, you should be confident enough to play through some figures and scales, or chords, across the neck; while being able to absorb the music that you're playing, along with the technique on the frets and strings.
+You at least must know how to play the instrument in a fundamental way; just one step beyond only fretting and picking basics.
+You should be confident enough to play through some figures across the neck; while also being able to absorb the music that you're playing, along with the technique on the frets and strings.

 🎵 Our method should not immediately be considered a 100% complete instruction course.
 Nor is it a replacement for a live instructor; and, is also not complete music instruction (notes, harmony, progressions, functions, etc.).
 But while we're not going to cover what or how you might play (or how to turn out music from the scales), and, we don't provide organized exercises; still, we do give suggestions in the method that can take you to full success on your own.
 Our method can be considered complete up to the point of some music to apply what you read: If you at least have some exercises as we suggest, then that's all you'll need.
 Our method is an authentic and musically sound method.
-The core musical rudiments are simple; and you will have everything you need to build all the way up and out to full success, for your own individual musicianship.
-Read through everything, at your own comfortable pace.
-If you have just some exercises, then you will have enough to apply some orientations on the neck, in some music.
-We're not providing "snake oil" either: everything here is uncontrived and sound.
+The core musical rudiments are simple; and you will have everything you need to build all the way out to full success, for your own individual musicianship.

 The diagrams alone do provide an outstanding way to feel comfortable playing (what you want); in any position, and all along the neck.
 Any player can simply keep them handy, and take out anything they may visualize there while exercising or playing — even if you only use them to "free up mental resources"; or illuminate something new.
 Obviously also, you use them simply to learn and finger the scale; and arpeggios, chords, etc., all over the whole neck.